Epicurus and the Garden

 Epicurus rejected dialectic, and this too suggests that he sees himself as part of the empiricist attempt to understand knowledge and reason that Plato and Aristotle rejected.

 In rejecting dialectic, what Epicurs rejects is the rationalist understanding of what we ordinarily call our reasoning.
-When we see a human being, we do not believe he is mortal because we are making an inference based on a deduction.
-Rather we believe that this human we see is mortal because of our memory of our experiences of human beings.
+When we see a human being, we do not believe he is mortal because we have exercised a power of mind the rationalists call reason.
+We believe that this human we see is mortal because of our memory of our experiences of human beings.

 Similarly, when we make mistakes in reasoning, Epicurus does not explain this by saying that we have an inadequate grasp of the real relations dialectic helps us organize into a theory.
 He thinks that we go wrong because we uncritically accept thoughts that perception occasions.
 The perceptions themselves are never false.
 So, to prevent ourselves from forming false beliefs, we should subject the thoughts we get to confirming and disconfirming.